Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/16-1M-Point-FFT-32Gsps/README.md

 ## Introduction

-A 1D FFT may be implemented on the AI Engine array using a 2D FFT algorithm with higher efficiency overall.
-This alternative "divide & conquer" approach provides a better solution on the AI Engine array since it is less reliant on "butterfly routing" and we can break large $N$ point sizes into much smaller factors of size $\sqrt N$.
+A 1D fast Fourier transform (FFT) implements on the AI Engine array using a 2D FFT algorithm with higher efficiency overall.
+This "divide & conquer" approach provides a better solution because it relies less on "butterfly routing", and you can break large $N$ point sizes into much smaller factors of size $\sqrt N$.
 This results in a significant reduction in AI Engine tile memory and overall usage of fewer compute tiles.

-This approach is used in this tutorial to design a 1M-pt FFT for `float` data types that achieves an impressive throughput rate exceeding 32 Gsps.
-The design partitions all compute to the AI Engine array and uses URAM resources in programmable logic to implement the sample reordering  needed for the "matrix transpose" operation outlined in detail below.
+This tutorial uses this approach to design a 1M-pt FFT for `float` data types that achieves an impressive throughput rate exceeding 32 Gsps.
+The design partitions all compute to the AI Engine array and uses UltraRam resources in the programmable logic (PL) to implement the sample reordering needed for the "matrix transpose" operation.

 ## MATLAB Models